 Sometimes, our system will flag an audience for spam traps, which are invalid email addresses designed to identify abuse.
 These addresses negatively affect your sending reputation, as well as Mailchimp’s.
 Even well-intentioned senders can encounter spam traps, so it’s important to guard yourself against them with healthy audience management practices.

 In this article, you'll learn about spam traps.

-Spamtraps are email addresses used by ISPs, anti-spam organizations, and other groups as a way to find people who send to out-of-date lists, or lists they don't have permission to send to.
-Spamtraps look just like normal email addresses, and are often created from old email accounts that are no longer in use by their original owners.
+Spam traps are email addresses used by ISPs, anti-spam organizations, and other groups as a way to find people who send emails to out-of-date contacts or contacts they don't have permission to send to.
+Spam traps look just like normal email addresses and are often created from old email accounts that are no longer used by their original owners.

-How do spamtraps get on a list?
+How do spamtraps get in an audience?

 Why is this a problem?

-Unfortunately, ISPs and anti-spam organizations who run spamtraps don't provide which addresses they use, since sharing these addresses would defeat the purpose of the spamtrap.
-As a result, our Support Team can't find, provide, or block these addresses for you.
+Unfortunately, ISPs and anti-spam organizations who run spam traps don't provide which addresses they use, since sharing these addresses would defeat the purpose of the spam trap.
+As a result, our Support team can't find, provide, or block these addresses for you.